 - requiring and administering mandatory continuing professional education;

-- providing practice advisory services for architects and other registrants as well as clients and the public;
+- providing Practice Advisory Services for OAA members as well as clients and the public;

 - investigating complaints about OAA members and practices;

-- addressing illegal or “unauthorized” practice by non-architects.
+- addressing illegal or unauthorized practice by non-architects; and

 In addition, the OAA provides a range of regulatory and outreach programs and services to the public and other stakeholders.
 To help fulfil its public interest obligation, the Association engages with other regulators, local and provincial governments, and national and international architectural organizations on matters of professional practice, labour mobility, and regulatory best practices.